 Once you have been given your helmet you are encouraged into a room for photos in a ‘green room’.
 It then becomes a photo of you sitting on a wooly mammoth.
 You can purchase this later on in the shop.
 This is mostly for families with kids however if you’re visiting as a couple or with friends there’s nothing to stop you having a photo yourselves.

-The ground beneath your feet can be quite uneven and there’s a few places where you have to bend down low.
+The ground beneath your feet can be quite uneven and there are a few places where you have to bend down low.
 With the only light being your own it can be relatively difficult to see so I can understand why children have to be 5 years old to visit.

 There is a relatively new playground at Creswell Crags.
 It’s probably more for kids aged 6+.
 Jamie struggled a bit to get around and on everything.
 He was very disappointed that the wooly mammoth didn’t have a slide.
 They’ve also suffered a bit with flooding in this area but they are trying to make improvements.
 It was a nice area but we didn’t spend long in this part.